TheHaroto/RG35XX-GarlicOS-Themes/README.md

 A collection of themes that have been created for the community to use with GarlicOS on their RG35XX devices.

+Note

+    These only work with the Anbernic RG35XX installed with Garlic OS Use at your own risk.

 **************************************************

 # Retro Theory Theme: